Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

-# How to Optimize Jim Beam Brands Product Portfolio in Iowa
+# A Mock Business Recommendation: How to Optimize Jim Beam Brands Product Portfolio in Iowa

 ## Introduction